Enve Rigid Carbon Mountain Fork Install: 29″ MTB to Gravel Conversion

 In terms of the Evne Mountain fork, it looks great on the bike.
 The integrated front fender and cable routing is cleverly implemented and looks seamless.
 It complements the look of the BMC and the drop in the weight of the bike is very noticeable.

-The final step of course is to swap out tires to dedicated gravel treads.. more on this front coming soon.
+The final step of course is to swap out tires for dedicated gravel treads.. more on this front coming soon.

 With the Mountain Fork, Enve has crafted a beautiful piece of componentry that should provide years of service.
 That said, we’re looking forward to pounding out some miles on it.
 The Enve Mountain Fork lists for $625.
 Learn more at Enve.com